Device-independent quantum key distribution with single-photon sources: Heralded state produced by the qubit amplifier of

 where we have already ignored all irrelevant terms that do not yield any correlations apart from the vacuum---which occurs with probability proportional to $(1-T)^2$, since both of Bob's photons are reflected and detected.
 The second term in \eqnref{eq.app1} corresponds to the case when Alice produces the singlet \eref{eq.singlet}, which is transmitted with probability $\etat$, and only one of Bob's photons is reflected.
 One can see that \eqnref{eq.app1} is of the form of \eqnref{e:with vac} in the main text with the effective $\lambda=T/(1-T)$.

 Such a feature will always emerge as long as the singlet (target) state is proportional to $\etat$, while the vacuum component remains unaffected by the finite transmission efficiency.
-In particular, it naturally generalises to scenarios based on entanglement-swapping~\cite{curty2011,meyerscott2013,seshadreesan2016} and hence, as explained in the main text, constitutes the main limitation of all these schemes.
+In particular, it naturally generalises to scenarios based on `entanglement-swapping' or `teleportation'~\cite{curty2011,meyerscott2013,seshadreesan2016} and hence, as explained in the main text, constitutes the main limitation of all these schemes.
+The only exception is the `quantum-relay'-based scheme proposed in~\citeref{curty2011} that, however, due to SPDC sources being employed yields a conditional state still containing undesired terms in apart from the singlet contribution in \eqnref{eq.SHstate}.